-14. DENIALS, REVISIONS AND RECONSIDERATIONS OF THE SDCB CARE PLAN a.
-Denials b.
-Revisions member or other individual who was providing services.
+DENIALS, REVISIONS AND RECONSIDERATIONS OF THE SDCB CARE PLAN

-The MCO/UR shall send final decisions to the SDCB member in writing, including steps for the member/legal representative to follow if he/she disagrees with the denial decision and wants to pursue a reconsideration and/or the MCO appeal process.
-The MCO appeal process must be exhausted prior to the member requesting a State Fair Hearing.

-The SDCB care plan may be revised based upon a change in the member's needs or circumstances identified in the CNA, such as a change in the member's health status or condition, or a change in the member's natural support system such as the death or disabling condition of a family
+- 1. Denials - The MCO/UR shall send final decisions to the SDCB member in writing, including steps for the member/legal representative to follow if he/she disagrees with the denial decision and wants to pursue a reconsideration and/or the MCO appeal process.
+The MCO appeal process must be exhausted prior to the member requesting a State Fair Hearing. - 2.
+Revisions - The SDCB care plan may be revised based upon a change in the member's needs or circumstances identified in the CNA, such as a change in the member's health status or condition, or a change in the member's natural support system such as the death or disabling condition of a family member or other individual who was providing services.